We're used to hearing about inventions or discoveries made by men.

 In 1911, she won a second Nobel Prize, this time in chemistry, for creating a means of measuring radioactivity.
 She oversaw the building of the first radium institute for the study of radioactivity and for biological research into the treatment of cancer.

-During the First World War, Curie developed small, mobile X-ray units that could be used to diagnose injuries near the battlefront.
+And that's not all.
+During the First World War, Curie also developed small, mobile X-ray units that could be used to diagnose injuries near the battlefront.
+As a result of these efforts, she is credited with saving more than a million soldiers' lives.

 23. The Ice Cream maker was invented by Nancy Johnson